ess-dive-community/essdive-leaf-gas-exchange/README.md

 ## Copyright information

-The Leaf-leaf gas exchage data and metadata reporting format is licensed under the Creative Commons Attribution 4.0 International (CCby4).
+The leaf-level gas exchange data and metadata reporting format is licensed under the Creative Commons Attribution 4.0 International (CCby4).

 ## Funding and acknowledgements